Slaght, Dr Seán J.

 Dr Slaght joined the Trust as a consultant neurologist in 2014.
 He also worked here between 2008 and 2012 as a registrar.

 Dr Slaght is interested in all areas of general and acute neurology (neurological conditions that require urgent care).
 His subspecialty interest is complex epilepsy, including the preparation for epilepsy surgery.
+He is also part of the Sleep MDT at Queen Alexandra Hospital in Portsmouth.

 For his PhD, Dr Slaght studied the cellular mechanism of absence seizures (seizures in the form of a sudden loss of awareness).
 He is the principal investigator for many clinical trials studying epilepsy and non-epileptic attack disorder, a non-epilepsy related condition that causes patients to have seizures.